-5. The teacher candidate will comply with the dress code and other responsibilities as outlined in the School of Education Field Experience Handbook.
+- The teacher candidate will comply with all responsibilities outlined in the School of Education Field Experience Handbook.
 The teacher candidate will also comply with field requirements as outlined in course syllabi.

 The Teacher Education Program participates in a partnership program with local school districts.
 If a teacher candidate is enrolled in a course that has the course field experience with a partnership school, part of the course is taught on campus and part of the course is conducted on site with a partnership school.

 Candidates are encouraged to participate in community service.
 With permission from the course instructor, part of the field experience hours in the course may be completed by participation in a community service project.
 The candidate must justify that the project will be a learning experience and the total hours will not exceed 1/4 of the total field experience hours required for the course.

 The teaching of multi-culture education is threaded through the Professional Education courses.
 In addition, a course is designed to focus on multi-culture: EDU 30303 Multicultural Relations.

 The final field experience for teacher candidates is EDU 39103 Junior Field Experience.
 Candidates must complete an application process prior to admission to Junior Field Experience.
 The application is submitted to the Junior Field Instructor and placement is handled by the Field Experience Coordinator.
 In addition to completing the application, the teacher candidate must adhere to the following standards: